-Designated Blue Badge parking bays recommended in BS 8300:2009 Building type Provision from the outset Future provision number of spaces for each employee who is a disabled motorist number of spaces for visiting disabled motorists number of enlarged standard spaces workplaces one space 5% of the total capacity A further 5% of the total capacity Shopping, recreation and leisure facilities A further 4% of the total capacity Railway buildings A further 5% of the total capacity Religious buildings and crematoria Tow spaces or 6% whichever the greater A further 4% of the total capacity Sports facilities Determined according to the usage of the sports facility
+Designated Blue Badge parking bays recommended in BS 8300:2009 Building type Provision from the outset Future provision number of enlarged standard spaces workplaces one space 5% of the total capacity A further 5% of the total capacity Shopping, recreation and leisure facilities A further 4% of the total capacity Railway buildings one space 5% of the total capacity A further 5% of the total capacity Religious buildings and crematoria Tow spaces or 6% whichever the greater A further 4% of the total capacity Sports facilities Determined according to the usage of the sports facility

-Parking spaces designated for use by disabled people should be 2.4m wide by 4.8m long with a zone 1.2m wide provided between designated spaces and at the rear outside the traffic zone, to enable a disabled driver or passenger to get in or out of a vehicle and access the boot safely.
+\ Parking spaces designated for use by disabled people should be 2.4m wide by 4.8m long with a zone 1.2m wide provided between designated spaces and at the rear outside the traffic zone, to enable a disabled driver or passenger to get in or out of a vehicle and access the boot safely.

-Enlarged standard spaces 3.6m wide by 6m long that can be adapted to be parking spaces designated for use by disabled people to reflect changes in local population needs and allow for flexibility of provision in the future.
+\\ Enlarged standard spaces 3.6m wide by 6m long that can be adapted to be parking spaces designated for use by disabled people to reflect changes in local population needs and allow for flexibility of provision in the future.

-Further detailed guidance on parking provision for sports facilities can be found in the Sport England publication Accessible Sports Facilities 2010.
+\\\ Further detailed guidance on parking provision for sports facilities can be found in the Sport England publication Accessible Sports Facilities 2010.